What is wealth, and how do we build wealth?

-But I do know that with compound interest, your money makes money and then more money and so on.
+But I know that with compound interest, your money makes money, and more money, and so on.

 Did you know that if you invest $100 a month from age 25-65 in a good growth stock mutual fund, you will have at least $1.7 million based on the average return rate of 10-12% over the last 30 years?

-I didn’t know this and I ended up behind the eight ball.
+I didn’t know this and ended up behind the eight-ball.

 5. Set Goals